lycx94/LMSYS---Chatbot-Arena-Human-Preference-Predictions/README.md

 1. lmsys_eda.ipynb: Notebook for exploratory data analysis of the provided dataset.
 2. lmsys_finetuning.ipynb: Notebook for fine-tuning LLMs to better predict user preferences.
+3. lysms_combined_lgbm.ipynb: Notebook for combining LGBM models with different preprocessing techniques for prediction.

 ## Data Analysis
 - Users have varied preferences, and there is no fact-checking mechanism.